Don’t let news and media get you down. These stories of amazing kids prove that there is hope for our future.

 The students at Galena High School in Nevada wanted to help their fellow classmates Kenny and Hunter, who are both in wheelchairs.
 They took information they learned from STEM education classes and applied them in a project to create adaptive equipment for them.
 One student said, “Although this contest has a potential of winning prizes, after going through the process, a far bigger win has been felt in the ways that we have been able to enhance the lives of Kenny and Hunter.”
-You can watch the video of the two students they helped here.

 10. The boy who said, “Let’s show kids living with cancer that we care through music.”

 Teagan Stedman was only 8 when he started Shred Kids’ Cancer.
 A friend of his was living with cancer, and he wanted to find a way to help.
 This was the year he held his first Shredfest, a benefit concert for kids living with cancer.
 The event was a blast and even featured a kid “battle of the bands” contest.
 Shredfest is now held every year in California, and there are other Shred Kids’ Cancer events starting to spread across the country.

 11. The girl who said, “Everyone should live in a world with books.”

 Sarah Dewitz was 10 when she read about kids facing hardships in a nearby community.
 They lacked some basic necessities like books.
 “It made me think how I would feel if my world did not have books in it,” she said.
 “With the hard times many families are facing, some might not even have a car to drive to the library.”
 Sarah started Just 1 Book.
 To date, she’s collected around half a million books and even raised money for a bookmobile that takes books directly to the communities in need.

 12. The girl who said, “No more bullying.”